chrislo27/RhythmHeavenRemixEditor/docs/JSON-object-definitions.md

 ### `PlayalongEntityObject`

 This object type is used for the Playalong Input entities.
-Note that there is no JSON data for defining the input types, since all the Playalong Input Entities are generated at start-up.

 | Field | Type | Description |
 |---|---|---|